MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 Apache Spark also supports APIs for developing in R, Java, Scala and Python.
 This translates to Databricks as well as you find that our notebooks can be written purely as a bunch of SQL commands or in one of those languages as listed above but alas, we will be focusing on Python and PySpark (the python library that interfaces Apache Spark).

-You can read more on this in the following link: https://spark.apache.org/docs/latest/.
+You can read more on this in the official docs for [`Apache Spark`](https://spark.apache.org/docs/latest/.).

 ### Integration Testing